linli2492/DataAnalyticsAndVisualization/README.md

 Data is **everywhere** - often publically available and increasingly easy to collect.

-But it's true value lies in how we analyze, dissect and transform it into **actionable insights** that drive smarter decisions
+But it's true value lies in how we analyze, dissect and transform it into **actionable insights** that drive smarter decisions.

 **Hi, my name is Lin** and welcome to my GitHub!

-This space is where I combine my background as a algorithmic trader and data analytics with a broader vision: helping financial analysts and businesses turn raw data into actionable insights that matter.
+This space is where I combine my expertise in data analytics, statistics and capital markets with a broader vision: helping financial analysts, businesses and consultants to turn raw data into actionable insights that matter.

 In November 2024, I secured funding from a proprietary trading firm after developing trading and analytical algorithms that identified high-probability setups with asymmetric risk profiles.